-Polymorphism; is one of the five generally accepted features of a true OOP language.
+Polymorphism is one of the five generally accepted features of a true OOP language.
 For example, the same type of message, (send <instance-name> print), may have different actions depending on the class of the object which receives it.
-DUCK objects may print out sound, ID, and age, while DUCKLING objects only print out sound and age.
+In addition to egg-of and color, DUCK objects print out sound, ID, and age, while DUCKLING objects only print out sound and age.

-In languages without polymorphism, you would have to define one function, (send-duck-print) for duck types and another function, (send-duckling-print) for the duckling type.
+In languages without polymorphism, you would have to define one function, (send-egg-print) for egg types and another function, (send-duckling-print) for the duckling type.
 However, in OOP, no matter how many classes are defined, the same message, (send <instance-name> print), will print the object slots.
 This greatly improves the efficiency of program development since you do not have to define new functions for every new type.